-The Company did not have any short-term leases or leases of low-value assets included in statement of loss and comprehensive loss for the years ended December 31, 2021 and 2020
+The Company did not have any short-term leases or leases of low-value assets included in consolidated statement of loss and comprehensive loss for the years ended December 31, 2022 and 2021.

 9. Intangible Assets

 Below is a continuity of internally generated Smart Off-Grid Technology: